 \subsection{The belief-elicitation task}

-In each of the 30 tasks, participants observe a pool of 99 urns; each urn containing 100 balls.
-Each one of these urns contains a different distribution of red and blue balls.
-That is, Urn 1 has only one red ball and 99 blue, in Urn 2 there are only two red balls and 98 blue.
-This continues until Urn 99 where 99 balls are red and one is blue.
-Then, one of these urns is selected at random (i.e. selected from a uniform distribution), but the content of the urn is not revealed to the participants.
-Participants' task is to guess the percentage of red balls in the selected urn (see Figure \ref{fig:URN}).
-In order to make their guesses, participants receive information signals by observing two sequences of balls, drawn with replacement.
-In the first sequence of draws, either one, two or three balls are extracted at random from the selected urn.
+In each of the 30 tasks, participants observed a pool of 99 urns, each containing 100 balls.
+Each urn contained a different composition of red and blue balls.
+Thus, Urn 1 contained 1 red ball and 99 blue balls, Urn 2 contained 2 red balls and 98 blue balls, and so on, up to Urn 99, which contained 99 red balls and 1 blue ball.
+One of these urns was then selected at random from the pool, but its content was not revealed to participants.
+Their task was to guess the percentage of red balls in the selected urn (see Figure \ref{fig:URN}).
+To do so, participants received information signals by observing two sequences of balls drawn with replacement.
+In the first sequence, either one, two, or three balls were drawn at random from the selected urn.